MoeBazziGIT/Shopify-Backend-Challenge-2019/README.md

 ```
 *It will ask to create a username and password, email is not required*

-9. Now you can launch the server:
+8. Now you can launch the server:
 ```
 python manage.py runserver
 ```
+9. Great Job!
+You're all set.
+Now let's teach you how to interact with the project.